EliteMasterEric/CevaScrapRebalance/README.md

 - Cash Register weight changed from 84 lb to 64 lb.
 - Clock weight changed from 26 lb to 16 lb.
 - Easter Egg weight changed from 3 lb to 0 lb.
-- Flash weight changed from 19 lb to 5 lb.
+- Flask weight changed from 19 lb to 5 lb.
 - Garbage Lid weight changed from 0 lb to 12 lb.
 - Golden Cup weight changed from 16 lb to 24 lb.
 - Jar of Pickles weight changed from 16 lb to 8 lb.